WebReflection/heresy-ssr/README.md

-# 🔥 heresy 🔥 Server Side Rendering
+# 🔥 heresy 🔥 SSR

 Don't simulate the DOM.
 Be the DOM.

 - - -

-It's pretty much the same thing, but it runs on the server.
+It's pretty much the same [heresy](https://github.com/WebReflection/heresy#readme), but for the server.

 ## Current State